-State: North Dakota
+State: North Dakota FFY: 2020

-FFY: 2022

-Ins pection l ed to WebBGAS a copy of the Synar inspection form und Form" and a copy of the protocol used to train inspection e results of the Synar inspections under the heading "Sy n teams on conducting and
+Ins specti on l nd to WebBGAS a copy of the Synar inspection form under the heading "Synar Form" and a copy of the protocol used to train inspection teams on conducting and be results of the Synar inspections under the heading "Synar Inspection Protocol."

-1. How do es the state Synar survey protocol address the followin g?
+1. How do es the state Synar survey protocol address the following?

 a.
 Consummated buy attempts?

 ⊠ Required

-Permitted under specified circumstances (Describe:)
+Permitted under specified circumstances (Describe: )

 ☐ Not permitted

 b.
 Youth inspectors to carry ID?

-☐ Required
+Required

-Permitted under specified circumstances (Describe:)
+Permitted under specified circumstances (Describe: )

 Not permitted

 c.
 Adult inspectors to enter the outlet?

-Required
+☐ Required

-out Permitted under specified circumstances (Describe: A let first to check for safety issues, signs, and location of tobacc -
+out Permitted under specified circumstances (Describe: Adult inspectors may enter the elet first to check for safety issues, signs, and location of tobacco products.)

 ☐ Not permitted

 d.
 Youth inspectors to be compensated?

 ⊠ Required

-Permitted under specified circumstances (Describe:)
+Permitted under specified circumstances (Describe: )

 ☐ Not permitted

-2. - the agency(ies) or entity(ies) that actually conduct the spections of tobacco outlets.
-(Check all that apply.) random, unannounced
+2. - the agency(ies) or entity(ies) that actually conduct the random, unannounced aspections of tobacco outlets.
+(Check all that apply.)

 Law enforcement agency(ies)

-State or local government agency(ies) other than law enfo orcement
+$\boxtimes$ State or local government agency(ies) other than law enforcement

 Private contractor(s)

 Other

-t the agency name(s): ND Department of Human Services

-1 11 vision contracts with a hirvare contractor to conduct the ac THE STREET WIS
+List the agency name(s): ND Department of Human Services, Behavioral Health Division contracts with a private contractor to conduct the actual inspections.